A symmetry-protected topological optical lattice clock: Topologically-pumped matter-wave interferometer

 \section{Topologically-pumped matter-wave interferometer}

-Conventional interferometers detect force fields, such as the ones proportional to the local gravitational acceleration $g$\cite{peters99nat} and the Newtonian gravitational constant $G$\cite{rosi14nat}, via measuring the differential phase, $\varphi$, experienced by matterwaves traveling through different paths in the force field.
-Although state-of-the-art interferometers operate using free falling atoms that enjoy a phase accumulation that scales quadratic in time \cite{Peters1999}, trapping the atoms in optical lattices \cite{clade05epl,carriere12pra,guglielmo16pra,xu19sci,panda24natphys,panda24nat} has the advantage of a much longer interrogation time which is approaching minutes, despite that the phase accumulation rate is limited to scaling linearly with time.
-A way to further enhance the accumulated phase is via the application of multiple pulses\cite{Muller2008,pelle13pra} that helps to increase the separation between the two parts of the wavepacket.
+Conventional interferometers detect force fields, such as the ones proportional to the local gravitational acceleration $g$\cite{peters99nat} and the Newtonian gravitational constant $G$\cite{rosi14nat}, via measuring the differential phase, $\varphi$, experienced by matter waves traveling through different paths in the force field.
+These MWIs typically operate using free-falling atoms that enjoy a phase accumulation that scales quadratic in time \cite{peters99nat}.
+While trapping the atoms in optical lattices \cite{clade05epl,carriere12pra,guglielmo16pra,xu19sci,panda24natphys,panda24nat} has the advantage of a much longer interrogation time, currently approaching minutes, the achievable phase accumulation rate is limited to scaling linearly with time.
+A way to further enhance the accumulated phase is via the application of multiple pulses\cite{Muller2008,pelle13pra} that helps to increase the spatial separation between the two parts of the wavepacket.